-Financial assets at fair value through profit or loss are stated at fair value, with any resultant gain or loss recognised in profit or loss incorporates any dividend or interest earned on the financial asset and is included in 'other gains and losses' line in the consolidated profit and loss statement.
+Financial assets at fair value through profit or loss are stated at fair value, with any resultant gain or loss recognised in profit or loss.
+The net gain or loss recognised in profit or loss incorporates any dividend or interest earned on the financial asset and is included in 'other gains and losses' line in the consolidated profit and loss statement.
+Fair value is determined in the manner described in Note 4.